King's College Library: John Saltmarsh

 Useful Sources - King’s College Library: John Saltmarsh

-- The Papers of John Saltmarsh on Janus (see ‘See Also’)
+- Catalogue of the papers of John Saltmarsh on ArchiveSearch (see ‘Links’)

 - Wilkinson, Patrick (1975), John Saltmarsh M.A., F.S.A., F.R.Hist.S.
 1908-1974 : A Memoir composed by direction of the Council of King's College, Cambridge, Cambridge: King’s College